-More tetracycline marking studies should be initiated.
-The real advantage of tetracycline labelling is that it provides considerable insights about structure growth.
-I would also recommend that a good comparative study be conducted to examine various interpretation procedures and that it include partly known-age samples (tag-recapture with tetracycline-labelling).
+More marking studies should be initiated.
+The real advantage of labeling is that it provides considerable insights about structure growth.
+A good comparative study would also be helpful to examine various interpretation procedures and should include partly known-age samples (tag-recapture with labeling).
 "Blind" replication should also be conducted as part of the comparison.

 Several otolith methods were discussed at the workshop that are more refined and seem feasible.
-These procedures would be quite different from those currently practised.
-Generally, the calcified structures of this species are very difficult to interpret, probably because the fish live in deep water, growth at low temperature, and are quite slow-growing.
+These procedures would be quite different from those currently practiced.
+Generally, the calcified structures of this species are very difficult to interpret, probably because the fish live in deep water, grow at low temperature, and are quite slow-growing.
 There is no doubt that new interpretation procedures are required, but these should be carefully reviewed and tested before they are implemented.